- 1 Download PuTTY for Windows

 16. What are Telnet, Rlogin, and SSH in PuTTY?

-These panels allow you to configure the session-related options like changing the mode for negotiation between the server and client, allowing an automated form of login on the server, etc.
+These panels allow configuration of session-related options like changing the mode for negotiation between the server and client, allowing an automated form of login on the server, etc.

-Hence, these were the details about the panels and the steps to install PuTTY client on windows.
+The above were details about the panels and the steps to install PuTTY client on windows.

 Download PuTTY on Linux and Installation Guide